NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 Inspecting the Python code for these post actions will reveal that a semaphore is used to control access to the common netsim resource.
 It is needed because multiple `vrouter` instances may run the create and delete action callbacks in parallel.
 The Python semaphore is shared between the delete and create action processes using a Python multiprocessing manager, as the example configures the NSO Python VM to start the actions in multiprocessing mode.
 See [The Application Component](nso-vms/nso-python-vm.md#ncs.development.pythonvm.cthread) for details.

 In `vr:onboarded`, the nano Python callback function from the `main.py` file adds the relevant NSO device entry for a newly created netsim device.
 It also configures NSO to receive notifications from this device through a NETCONF subscription.
-When the NSO configuration is complete, the state transitions into the reached status, denoting the onboarding has been completed successfully.
+When the NSO configuration is complete, the state transitions into the `reached` status, denoting the onboarding has completed successfully.

 The `vr:vrouter` component handles so-called day-0 provisioning.
 Alongside this component, the `vr:vrouter-day1` component starts provisioning in parallel.
 During provisioning, it transitions through the following states: